-TMJAM was created by former New Zealand intellectual property lawyers.
-We saw a gap in trade mark practice for a simple, technology driven, and cost-effective trade mark application service.
+TMJAM was created by former intellectual property lawyers.
+We saw a gap in trade mark practice for simple, technology driven, and cost-effective trade mark services.
 We also don’t like paper files, burdensome administration or hidden fees.
-Instead, we like cutting edge technology that’s disrupting the legal industry - join our revolution.

 We use cutting-edge technology to file your trade mark applications in real time in New Zealand (and near real time in Australia), and our prices are fixed and affordable.
 No jargon, charging by the hour, unnecessary admin, or lawyers!

 The TMJAM trade mark wizard takes you through the process of filing an application to the intellectual property offices in New Zealand and Australia.
 For New Zealand your application is prepared and stored on our servers during the three step process.
-Once payment is accepted it files the application direct to IPONZ via our API.
-This is a connection we have direct to their servers, which allows for the application to be filed in real time.
+Once payment is accepted it files the application direct to IPONZ.
+The application is filed direct to IPONZ's servers meaning it is completed in real time.

-In the case of Australia, all of the information provided during the TMJAM wizard three step process is collected and following a successful payment a TMJAM representative will file the application direct with IP Australia.
-We will do this ASAP but there may be a small lag in the filing.
+For Australia, all of the information provided during the TMJAM wizard three step process is collected.
+Following a successful payment a TMJAM representative will file the application direct with IP Australia.

 The process is done in three easy steps.
-Prior to using the wizard it is advisable you register and account first, although you can also register an account during the process.
+Prior to using the wizard it is advisable you register an account first, although you can also register an account during the process.

 If your application includes a logo, then you will have to upload this.
 Note that IPONZ will only accept GIF or JPG formats whereas IP Australia will only accept JPEG, PNG or TIF files.

-Note that each class adds an additional fee made up primarily of official fees from the registry.
-The TMJAM trade mark wizard will outline the addition of these fees in the panel above the selected goods / services, ie:
+Each class covered by your trade mark application adds an additional fee made up primarily of official fees from the registry.
+The TMJAM trade mark wizard will outline the addition of these fees in the panel above the selected goods / services, i.e.:

 We’ll also help you overcome objections to your application for free if they are related to the goods and services you filed your trade mark under (as lawyers say, a ‘specification objection’).
 If you want to pay, we suggest you find a lawyer, they’ll charge around $350!